Million Dollar Bill: Background

 The song was produced by Keys with hip-hop producer and husband Swizz Beatz producing an old school R&B beat.
 Beatz told MTV News that the process on the song started when he got a call from Clive Davis and record executive Larry Jackson.

-The song received praise at the album's listening parties and was cited as a "big comeback record".
+The song received praise at her album I Look to You's listening parties and was cited as a "big comeback record".
 Houston performed the song live on The X Factor in the UK on Sunday, October 18 the night before the album was released in that territory.

 Composition

 Million Dollar Bill has an uptempo "pop dance groove" with strong disco influences.
 The song lasts for three minutes and twenty four seconds.
-Written in they key of B Minor, the song's beat is set in common time and moves at a tempo of 120 beats per minute.
+Written in the key of B Minor, the song's beat is set in common time and moves at a tempo of 120 beats per minute.
 Houston's voice spans A3 to the note of B4.
 The song also features a sample of Loleatta Holloway's 1977 song "We're Getting Stronger (The Longer We Stay Together)".